Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 13:
+>Continued playing around with Node, starting to really like it.
+>Might spend tomorrow working on my discord bot or building an API.

 >Day 12:
 >Busy day, so sadly not much more then 2h of code..
 Wrote a node console app that listed some different PC specs.